IrfanHussain2145/Proj-1/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ x ] List anything else that you can get done to improve the app functionality!
+- [ x ] Implemented Navigation Control with back button on sub pages

 ## Video Walkthrough